Kingston Flyer: Locomotives and rolling stock

 An eighth carriage was added by Tranz Rail in 1999.
 56 ft steel-panelled passenger carriage A 1958 (TMS A56595), a former mainline passenger carriage, was transferred from the Tranz Scenic carriage pool to the Kingston Flyer to bolster capacity.
-That was the only new rolling stock to have been added to the fleet since 1971 when the heritage Flyer began running.
-It is the most modern carriage in the fleet, although it is out of place with the other carriages.
+That was the only new rolling stock to have been added to the fleet ever since 1971 when the heritage Flyer began running.
+It is the most modern carriage in the fleet, although it was out of place with the other passenger carriages.

 This carriage was sold separately in 2015, and now can be seen on Huntingdon Street, where the new owners have placed it on a property just down from the railway line.

-The Flyer also has a small collection of goods wagons, including three ballast wagons and an EP class plough van.
+The Kingston Flyer also has a small collection of freight wagons, including three ballast wagons and an EP class ploughing van.
 The majority of the goods stock is used for the Way and Works purposes, although there are three flat wagons used around the Kingston locomotive depot for maintenance purposes, primarily to hold locomotive parts.